springle123/StrAnalysis/readme.txt

-this is my python script for string analysis.
+this is my first python script for string analysis. more for just a test.